 Online Visits when available in your area.
 Covered Services include a medical visit with the Doctor using the internet by a webcam, chat or voice or other platform approved by us.
-Online visits generally do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, Plan coverage or payment questions, asking for referrals to doctors outside the online care panel, benefit Precertification, or Doctor to Doctor discussions.
+Online visits generally do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, Plan coverage or payment questions, benefit Precertification, or Doctor to Doctor discussions.
 Online visits are not the same as Telehealth Services and can, at times, include audio-only interactions but generally do not include store-and-forward transfers.
-For Mental Health and Substance Abuse Online Visits, see the "Mental Health and Substance Abuse Services" section.
+For Mental Health and Substance Use Disorder Online Visits, see the "Mental Health and Substance Use Disorder Services" section.

-Prescription Drugs Administered in the Office See the section "Prescription Drugs Administered in the Office" for more details
+Prescription Drugs Administered in the Office See the section "Prescription Drugs Administered by a Medical Provider" for more details.